cs1302uga/cs1302-ce25/README.md

    may assume the first call provides a valid index `i`.
 You may not assume the array is non-empty.

+   **Before attempting to implement this method**, draw the recursion tree as we did in the previous exercise.
+   You can see the example [here](https://github.com/cs1302uga/cs1302-ce24/blob/master/README.md#recursion-tree).
+   Drawing the recursion tree first will help you identify the base case(s) and the recursive case(s).
+It's important to clearly understand the problem before implementing.

    In the `main` method, use your `printShrunkString` method to print the result of calling `shrinkString` on each element of the array.